khan-mujeeb/Sorting-Visualizer/README.md

 ## ⚙ How it works ?!
 -------------------
-**User need to enter any five number and click on sort button it will direct you to then menu where user will find different sorting alogithms**
+**User need to enter any five number and click on sort button it will direct you to the sorting menu where user will find different sorting alogithms**

 **select any of the algorithm and your sorted array with visualisation and code is ready**